thenexthub/Codira/stdlib/public/Jupyter/README.md

 jupyter notebook
 ```

-You should be able to create Swift notebooks.
+You should be able to create Codira notebooks.
 Installation is done!

-## Option 2: Using a Swift for TensorFlow toolchain and Conda
+## Option 2: Using a Codira for TensorFlow toolchain and Conda

 ### Requirements

 Operating system:

 * Ubuntu 18.04 (64-bit); OR
-* other operating systems may work, but you will have to build Swift from
+* other operating systems may work, but you will have to build Codira from
   sources.

 ### Installation

 #### 1. Get toolchain

-swift-jupyter requires a Swift toolchain with LLDB Python3 support.
-Currently, the only prebuilt toolchains with LLDB Python3 support are the [Swift for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages).
+swift-jupyter requires a Codira toolchain with LLDB Python3 support.
+Currently, the only prebuilt toolchains with LLDB Python3 support are the [Codira for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages).
 Alternatively, you can build a toolchain from sources (see the section below for instructions).

-Extract the Swift toolchain somewhere.
+Extract the Codira toolchain somewhere.

 Important note about CUDA/CUDNN: If you are using a CUDA toolchain, then you should install CUDA and CUDNN on your system
-without using Conda, because Conda's CUDNN is too old to work with the Swift toolchain's TensorFlow.
+without using Conda, because Conda's CUDNN is too old to work with the Codira toolchain's TensorFlow.
 (As of 2019-04-08,
-Swift for TensorFlow requires CUDNN 7.5, but Conda only has CUDNN 7.3).
+Codira for TensorFlow requires CUDNN 7.5, but Conda only has CUDNN 7.3).

 #### 2. Initialize environment